TWBug/GoldCardHenge/content/application/_index.en.md

    Please refer to [article 7 of Enforcement Rules for the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area ](https://law.moj.gov.tw/ENG/LawClass/LawAll.aspx?pcode=Q0010002)

 * If you choose to apply as a Hong Kong citizen, you will be required to give up your other citizenship.
 You must give up your foreign citizenship according to Article 4 of Laws and Regulations Regarding Hong Kong & Macao Affairs, the "Hong Kong Residents" as used herein refers to persons who qualify for permanent residency in Hong Kong and who do not hold a travel document other than a British (Overseas) passport or a Hong Kong passport.
 However, if you apply as a foreign citizen, you would only have to sign an affidavit stating that you will only use the designated passport you chose to enter Taiwan.
+* Hong Kong and Macao applicants must download the Hong Kong or Macao Resident Identity Confirmation Document.
+Signatures must be in Chinese.
 {{< /note >}}

 {{< note title="3" >}}